rrmait0/cos495fall2023-Stable/README.md

 can show products and service they offer.
 This was made to centralize a place all of these can be shown together instead of having to search individually for such things.

-Note - only the login screen was completed due to time constraints and limited programmers.
+Note - only the login screens were completed due to time constraints and limited programmers.